-A BBC2 thriller filmed in Belfast, starring former 'X Files' actress Gillian Anderson, as well as Irish actors Jamie Dornan, who will feature as Christian Grey in the upcoming movie and Gerard McCarthy of Hollyoaks fame.
-The psychological thriller follows a serial killer who stalks his victims in and around Belfast City with filming due to resume in Winter 2015.
+A BBC2 psychological thriller starring former 'X Files' actress Gillian Anderson, as well as Irish actors Jamie Dornan, who featured as Christian Grey in Fifty Shades of Grey, and Gerard McCarthy of Hollyoaks fame.
+Series 1 and 2 were filmed in and around Belfast City with filming due to resume in Winter 2015.

 Set on Midsummer’s Eve in 1890 and filmed at the National Trust properties of Castle Coole and Florence Court in County Fermanagh, Miss Julie details a battle of both sex and class, staring well-known actors Colin Farrell and Jessica Chastain.

 Dani's Castle (2013 – 2014)